-- the Safeguarding and Child Protection policy and procedures. - the Behaviour Policy. - the Staff Code of Conduct. - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- the Safeguarding and Child Protection policy and procedures. - the Behaviour Policy. - the Staff Code of Conduct. - the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).